-- Applicants can apply to Council for an internal review.
+- a.
+Applicants can apply to Council for an internal review.
 This review is undertaken by someone more senior than the original decision maker and a \$40 fee applies.
 Applicants have 20 working days from receiving notice of a decision to ask for an internal review. - b.
 If an applicant is not satisfied with the internal review, or does not want one, they can ask for a review by the Information Commissioner.
 Applicants have eight weeks from being notified of a decision to ask for this review. - c.
-If an applicant is not satisfied with the decision of the Information Commissioner or the internal reviewer or if they do not want to take these options they can apply to the Administrative Decisions Tribunal (ADT).
-If the applicant has already had a review by the Information Commissioner they have four weeks from notification of the decision to make this application.
-If they haven't had a review by the Information Commissioner they have eight weeks from notification of the decision to make this application.
+If an applicant is not satisfied with the decision of the Information Commissioner or the internal reviewer or if they do not want to take these options, they can apply to the NSW Civil and Administrative Tribunal (NCAT).
+If the applicant has already had a review by the Information Commissioner, they have twenty (20) days working days from notification of the decision to make this application.
+If they haven't had a review by the Information Commissioner, they have forty (40) working days from notification to make this application.